 Define the Actions that Occur when the Process Runs

-Next, you need to define the actions that should occur when the process is fires (Opportunity stage changes to Closed Won).
+Next, you need to define the actions that should occur when the process is fired (Opportunity stage changes to Closed Won).
 In our example, the action that should occur when the process is fired is the clone of the Customer Onboarding template that will create a new project for the closed Opportunity.
 For this purpose, we will need the record ID of the Customer Onboarding template.

 - In a new tab, open TaskRay.